Hang Out with Your Pup at These Dog-Friendly Patios in Boston

-This new-ish Jewish deli offers all the classic staples, from potato latkes to noodle kugel.
+This Jewish deli offers modern takes on the staples, from potato latkes to noodle kugel.
 Enjoy the ultimate brunch with a wide range of house-made breads and bagels—outdoors, with your dog by your side.

 One Kendall Square, Cambridge, 617-958-3354, mamalehs.com.

 Night Shift Brewing Co.

 This Everett craft brewery is a huge production—it has a 30,000 square feet of space, featuring a couple considerably sizable taprooms.
 Choose from one of the 20-something beers on tap, and take it outside to sip with your pup.